Run a CAP Application on Kyma

 Add SAP HANA Cloud

-To keep the latency between the CAP service and HANA low, it makes sense to provision the HANA Cloud database on the same SAP Cloud Platform region as the Kyma cluster.
+To keep the latency between the CAP service and SAP HANA low, it makes sense to provision the SAP HANA Cloud database on the same SAP BTP region as the Kyma cluster.
 But to try it out you can also use an SAP HANA Cloud instance from your Trial account.

 Prepare CAP Application for SAP HANA Cloud